-Earlham ranks 12th in the Life Sciences, 46th in Social Sciences, 51st in Business, and 58th in Humanities in the percentage of graduates who go on to receive Ph.D.s.
-In addition:
+Within the overall group of 1,592 institutions, Earlham ranks 12th in the Life Sciences, 46th in Social Sciences, 51st in Business, and 58th in Humanities in the percentage of graduates who go on to receive Ph.D.s.

-- Between 1992 and 2006, 10 percent of Earlham College graduates went on to earn Ph.D.s.
+- Between 2005 and 2014, nearly nine percent of Earlham College graduates went on to earn Ph.D.s.
 (Higher Education Data Sharing Consortium)

-- 90% of the students who graduated in 2009 are attending one of their top three choices of graduate or professional schools.
-(Survey of 2009 Earlham Graduates)
+- 20% of Earlham students who graduated in 2017 are attending graduate or professional schools.
+(Survey of 2017 Earlham Graduates)